tezos/tezos/docs/introduction/alphanet.rst

 section <proof-of-stake>`.
 The following is a **TL;DR** to help you get started.

-In Tezos there are two kinds of accounts: *implicit* and *originated* accounts.
+In Tezos there are two kinds of contracts: *implicit* and *originated* accounts.
 Originated accounts can have michelson code, in which case they are also called *contracts*.